Selecting Stocks with a Score

 The 9 criteria are listed below:

-- Return on The value of things the company owns and amounts it is owed (ROA) = Net income / Total The value of things the company owns and amounts it is owed at beginning of year > 0
+- Return on assets (ROA) = Net income / Total assets at beginning of year > 0

 - ROA this year > ROA last year